mohammadreza-tabatabaei/Handwritting-Signature-Recognition-by-Transfer-Learning-Method-and-Deep-Learning/README.md

 # Dataset:
-One of these fields contains images of original signatures and the other contains images of forgerie signatures.
+One of these folders contains images of original signatures and the other contains images of forgerie signatures.

 # Feature Exraction Phase:
 I used vgg16 model by transfer learning technique for this phase.